bolderbrush10/SearchlightAssault/programmer-notes.md

+Current dillema:
+0) On top of all this is the problem of how to have the spotlight shoot at a turtle which regular turrets ignore...
+A) Do we make turrets out of two entities and swap between them like we currently do?
+B) Or can we have the two entities exist at the same time to simplify things?
+ -- Is there a way to disable an entity?
+ -- Sort of; entity.active :: boolean [Read-Write] Deactivating an entity will stop all its operations (car will stop moving, inserters will stop working, etc).
+ -- Entities still show their range (desired)
+ -- But entities stop consuming electricity (undesired) -- Entities show an icon on their info panel stated 'disabled by script' (undesired) -- Entities cannot be destroyed, just set to 0hp (undesired)
+C) Can we make a turret use multiple attack types so we can swap searchlight colors in real time?
+   (like how tanks have different attacks)
+-- entity.selected_gun_index :: uint [RW]  Index of the currently selected weapon slot of this character, car, or spidertron, or nil if the car/spidertron doesn't have guns.
+-- Maybe that means I would have to make the hidden searchlight entity a car?
+I guess that's ok lol
+D) Rework the graphics to support the searchlight being effectively made of two entities?
+-- There could be a short-range "radar beacon" piece in the middle that autodetects close foes and the longer-range searchlight on top of it
+-- I don't know if I like that idea...
+Wouldn't we want the non-dummy entity to still actually attack at that long range?
+E) We drop the whole 'two entites' thing entirely and just have one fully-script controlled turret
+F) Stop automatically detecting close-range foes.
+Isn't the whole point of 'sneaking past searchlights' supposed to be a thing you can do under the guard's nose?

+Sadly, alert_when_attacking is a part of the turret entity prototype, read-only at runtime, and not part of the attack itself.
+I think we can get away with just making alerts a circuit network output...

+G) Still two entities, but no swapping between them and only the hidden entity does any work.
+I think we still want the structure of the turret to belong to the player force..
+Maybe we have it spawn a hidden entity that does all the actual attacking?
+The hidden entity can inherit the messy forces, and the "real" turret does nothing but suck up electricity.

+Crash testing:
 Action at time:
 Made a TON of searchlights, some near a biter nest.
 A bunch of biters swarmed, and some worms were spitting at the lights.